Qwatrum/Music-LLM/README.md

 		2. The note duration in milli seconds.
 A quarter note is ~ 400ms (140 BPM)
 * The algorithm plays the note for x ms and after that the next note.
 So chords are not possible at the moment but are planned in the future.
 * After copy pasting, just press the `Done` button
-* You can also reset to standard or delte the whole data (this cannot be undone!).
+* You can also reset to standard or delte the whole data (this cannot be undone!)
+(Todo).

 ## Further plans:
 * Add more data